-Alpha is very similar to the current RCPS Nuvos Scheme.
-Alpha is based on pensionable earnings for each year of scheme membership The Alpha pension age is linked to the State Pension Age.
+Alpha is very similar to the current RCPS Nuvos scheme.
+Alpha is based on pensionable earnings for each year of scheme membership and is linked to the State Pension Age.
 This means if the State Pension Age changes an individual's Alpha Pension Age will also change.

 The Cabinet Office introduced Alpha in April 2015 and have published a number of guides explaining the Scheme and its benefits in more detail.
 The Alpha guide - external link - can be viewed on the Civil Service Pensions website.